The Rise of the Nation-State

 While the general understanding was that God was the sovereign and that rulers governed as God’s ministers, there was the attempt by some to sever government from the domain of heaven.
 Such was the effort of the English political philosopher Thomas Hobbes (1588-1679).
 In his work Leviathan (1651) Hobbes lays the foundation for a ruler that is not under God, but is the absolute ruler in his domain.
 According to political theorist, Walter Berns, Hobbes was “the first political philosopher to argue openly that government may be founded on an anti-religious basis.”

 Hobbes was born in 1588, the time when Spain was sailing its “Invincible Armada” to the shores of England to place the island-nation under Rome and popery.
 Hobbes tells the story that his mother, upon hearing that Spain’s armada was about to attack England, went into premature labor and gave birth to Hobbes.
 On the day of his birth, said Hobbes, "my mother gave birth to twins, myself and fear."
 Hobbes’ absolute state is one based on fear, a fear of chaos and disorder where life would be “solitary, poor, nasty, brutish, and short.”
-Therefore, man's only recourse is to surrender our natural rights to an absolute monarch that will protect us from chaos, but we must obey him absolutely.
+Therefore, man's only recourse is to surrender his natural rights to an absolute monarch that will protect him from chaos, but he must obey him absolutely.
 Hobbes' prescribed monarch was an absolute ruler who imposed order, in top-down fashion, upon his domain.

 While others (like the Christian John Locke) modified Hobbes’ theory of an absolute monarch, Hobbes still helped lay the foundation for the modern state and the coming Beast by advancing a monarch above whom there was no higher appeal.
 Today, sovereignty is a central concept that nation-states claim for themselves.
 However, democratic states tend not to say that the ruler is sovereign.
 Sovereignty might be resident either in the legislature (as in the United Kingdom) or in the people (as in the United States).